33 Simple Ways to Keep Your Dog Busy Indoors

 Does your dog know how to weave through your legs and jump through a hoop?
 There’s always a new trick you can teach your dog.
 Here’s a list of 52 tricks with instructions that you can work on.
 Once your dog knows a bunch of tricks step it up a notch and combine their learned behaviors into new tricks.

-12. Work on Clicker Training
+12. Work With Your Dog on Some Clicker Training

 If you don’t have a clicker I’d recommend picking one up next time you’re at the pet store.
 When training a dog every second matters; it’s so easy to miss the chance to communicate with our dogs the instant they do the behavior you desire.
 When you use a clicker you can mark the exact moment your dog made the right choice.

-13. Play Some Tug of War
+13. Play a Game of Tug of War With Your Dog

 Tug of war is extremely tiring, both mentally and physically.
 The good news is you don’t need a ton of room to play so it can be done indoors.
 Make sure your dog has a good “drop it” or “leave it” command and have some fun with it.